grafana/grafana/docs/sources/shared/getting-started/first-step.md

 title: First step of Getting started with...
 ---

-## Step 1.
-Install Grafana and build your first dashboard
+## Install Grafana and add your first dashboard

-Use the instructions in [Getting started with Grafana]({{< relref "../../getting-started/getting-started.md" >}}) to:
+Use the instructions in [Add a preconfigured dashboard]({{< relref "../../getting-started/add-preconfigured-dashboard" >}}) to:

 - Install Grafana.
-- Log in to Grafana.
+- Sign in to Grafana.
-- Create your first dashboard.
+- Add a preconfigured dashboard.